 Ulster Unionist Party (or UUP)

 The Ulster Unionist Party is the oldest Unionist political party in Northern Ireland, formed in 1905.
-The UUP was the dominant party in Northern Ireland, forming government there between 1921 and 1972.
+The UUP was the dominant party in Northern Ireland, forming a government there between 1921 and 1972.
 It split in 1969 over prime minister Terence O’Neill’s reforms.
 It later lost ground to Ian Paisley’s Democratic Unionist Party (DUP).

 Ulster Vanguard (or Vanguard Unionist Progressive Party, VUPP)